My Family’s Favorite Pumpkin Pasta (15-Minutes)

 Instructions

-- Bring a large pot filled with water to a boil and cook pasta according to instrucitons on package.
+- Bring a large pot of water to a boil and cook pasta according to the package instructions.
 Before straining, reserve 1 cup of pasta water.

-- Meanwhile, in a large saucepan pour in the olive oil and heat over medium heat.
+- Meanwhile, in a large saucepan, pour in the olive oil and heat over medium heat.
 Add in the garlic and cook for 1-2 mintues, stirring often.
-Add in the pumpkin puree, tomato paste and broth and bring to a simmer, stir until combined.
+Add in the pumpkin puree, tomato paste, and broth, and bring to a simmer, stirring until combined.
 Reduce heat to low and add in the cream, balsamic vinegar, nutmeg and salt and pepper, stir and let simmer while pasta cooks.

-- Strain pasta and transfer to saucpan of pumpkin sauce.
-Stir in the pasta, adding the reserved water in 1/4 cup increments to thin out the sauce.
-I used the entire 1 cup of water for the recipe in the pictures above.
+- Strain pasta and transfer to a saucpan of pumpkin sauce.
+Stir in the pasta, adding the reserved water in 1/4-cup increments to thin out the sauce.
+I used the full 1 cup of water for the recipe in the pictures above.

 - Spoon into bowls and sprinkle with parmesan (if using).